Compare to similar MSc programmes

 The study programme Earth Sciences (University of Amsterdam) mainly focuses on the hydrological and geological processes and the influence of humans and climate change.
 The master Earth and Environment focuses on the entire earth system consisting of the hydrological, geological and atmospheric processes, the so-called ‘critical zone’.

-The study programme Earth Sciences (Utrecht University) is in many aspects similar to the Master Earth and Environment but mainly focuses on the aquatic aspects of the ‘System Earth’.
+The study programme Earth Surface and Water (Utrecht University) is in many aspects similar to the Master Earth and Environment but mainly focuses on the aquatic aspects of the ‘System Earth’.
 In the master Earth and Environment you will research all earth’s interlinked processes.

 Applied Earth Sciences (Delft University of Technology)